How to Design REST API?

 description of attribute

-That's all for the request part.
-You are free to create a more complex structure by creating more associated classes, but normally you don't need to do this.
+This completes the request part.
+You are free to create a more complex structure by creating more associated classes, but this is not usually necessary.
 Now, let's move on to the response part.

-15. Value(s) to be returned by server, if any, is modeled via the Response Body.
-Let's say a member ID will be returned by the server upon the creation of membership.
-Move your mouse pointer over the REST Response Body icon and drag out the Resource Catalog button at top right.
+15. Values to be returned by the server, if any, are modeled via the Response Body.
+Let's say a member ID will be returned by the server upon the creation of a membership.
+Move your mouse pointer over the REST Response Body icon and drag out the Resource Catalog button at the top-right.

 rest response body

-16. Release the mouse button and select Association -> One Class from Resource Catalog.
+16. Release the mouse button and select Association -> One Class from the Resource Catalog.

 select asso one class